tailwindlabs/tailwindcss/source/docs/object-position.blade.md

 ---
 extends: _layouts.documentation
 title: "Object Position"
-description: "Utilities for controlling the element's respond to the height and width of its content box."
+description: "Utilities for controlling how a replaced element's content should be positioned within its container."
 features:
   responsive: true
   customizable: true